netuno-org/doc/docs/academy/start/demonstration/ui.md

 <DataVisualization data={workers} />
 ```

-This way the `DataVisualization` will receive the obtained data through the service **tasks** via JSON and which are stored in the `state`.
+This way the `DataVisualization` will receive the obtained data through the service **workers** via JSON and which are stored in the `state`.

 ### Final Compilation